boldport/boldport-club-community/_drafts/template.md

 or as html (file extension: html).

 You can include YouTube embeds like this:
-{% include youtube-embed.html id=page.youtubeid %}
+{% include youtube-embed.html id="youtube id" %}

+You can include a flickr album like this:
+{% include flickr-embed.html id="album-id" %}

 If you have set the images collection in front-matter, you can use it to include images in your post like this (markdown example):